iodigital-com/io-technology/data/blog/ng-mocks.md

 ### Spy all methods of services using ngMocks.autoSpy

-[ngMocks.autoSpy](https://ng-mocks.sudo.eu/extra/auto-spy) is awesome feature if you want to get rid of all spied methods in your tests.
+[ngMocks.autoSpy](https://ng-mocks.sudo.eu/extra/auto-spy) is an awesome feature if you want to get rid of all spied methods in your tests.
 In order to use it in the specific test, it needs to be added on top of the `.spec` file:

 ```typescript:auth.service.spec.ts
 ngMocks.autoSpy('jasmine');